project-chip/connectedhomeip/src/tools/device-graph/readme.md

 # How to view graph

-In order to view the graph, any tool that can render dot/graphviz files should be useable.
+In order to view the graph, any tool that renders dot/graphviz files can be used.

 It is possible to open dot files and get them rendered in vscode using this extension: https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz